randyrossi/vicii-kawari/README.md

 Unlike the real chips, however, it can assume the functionality of either NTSC or PAL-B models with a simple configuration change followed by a machine reset.
 This means your C64 can be both an NTSC and PAL machine.
 PAL-N / PAL-M composite out is not supported.

 ## Can it be a 6567R56A?
 Yes, the 6567R56A is supported.
 However, for composite output, be aware that the cycle schedule (and hence timing) is slighly different in the 6567R56A.
 It generates a composite signal slightly out of range from the expected 15.734khz horizontal frequency for NTSC (15.980khz).
 Some composite LCD monitors don't like this and the (real) chips produced unwanted artifacts on those types of displays.
 You will get the same unwanted artifacts from a VICII-Kawari producing composite video when configured as a 6567R56A.
 CRTs, however, are more forgiving and you probably wouldn't notice the difference.
 When using HDMI or VGA output, this is of no consequence.
-There may be _some_ NTSC programs that depend on 6567R56A to run properly but I'm not awaere of any.
+There may be _some_ NTSC programs that depend on 6567R56A to run properly but I'm not aware of any.

 ## What about the 6569R1/R3/R5?
 There are subtle differences between the different revisions mostly to due with luminance values.
 Since the palette is configurable (with at least 3 bits of precision), it's not worth adding separate configurations for these revisions.